African Romance: Background

-In the time of the Roman Empire, the province had become populous and prosperous and Carthage was the second-largest Latin-speaking city in the Empire.
-Latin was, however, largely an urban and coastal speech.
-Carthaginian Punic continued to be spoken in inland and rural areas as late as the mid-5th century, but also in the cities.
+In the time of the Roman Empire, Latin became the second most widely spoken language after Punic, who continued to be spoken in Carthaginian cities and rural areas as late as the mid-12th century.
 It is probable that Berber languages were spoken in some areas as well.

-Funerary stelae chronicle the Romanization of art and religion in North Africa.
+Funerary stelae chronicle the partial Romanization of art and religion in North Africa.
 Notable differences, however, existed in the penetration and survival of the Latin, Punic and Berber languages.
 These indicated regional differences: Neo-Punic had a revival in Tripolitania, around Hippo Regius there is a cluster of Libyan inscriptions, while in the mountainous regions of Kabylie and Aures, Latin was scarcer, though not absent.

 Africa was occupied by the Germanic Vandal tribe for over a century, between 429 and 534 AD, when the province was reconquered by the Byzantine Emperor Justinian I. The changes that occurred in spoken Latin during that time are unknown.
 Literary Latin, however, was maintained at a high standard, as seen in the Latin poetry of the African writer Corippus.
 The area around Carthage remained fully Latin-speaking until the arrival of the Arabs.